 We feel pretty darn good cutting our food budget this much.
 However, we're still working on ways to slim it even lower.

 2019 update – Our food costs are down to around $600/mo.
-Every month we look at our grocery spending and meal planning looking for ways to cut further.
+Every month we look at our grocery spending and meal planning, looking for ways to cut further.
 A great new store moved into our area.
 Sprouts Farmers Market is now our go-to store for almost everything.
-Fresh produce, which we always got at Whole Foods for the quality, we now get at Sprouts at prices significantly less than what we were paying.
+Fresh produce, which we always got at Whole Foods for the quality.
+We now get our produce at Sprouts at prices significantly less than what we were paying.

 Next, we looked to find other areas of overspending.

 Fred loves his music.
 He was spending around $30/mo.buying music on iTunes.
 He also had subscriptions for Pandora and Spotify.
 (As an aside, the Spotify saved probably $20/mo. over the iTunes spending).
 We were even paying for Sirius XM radio in both cars.
 We stopped the contracts on our Sirius for a yearly savings of $780 or $65/mo.

 Why do you need Sirius when you have Pandora or Spotify on your phone?
 Not sure where our heads were when we picked that up.

 For many households, ours included, TV and mobile phone service make up a substantial monthly expense.
 We knew we were spending way too much for both but had the standard two-year contract to get all the bells and whistle discounts with the package.
 How many of us get locked into these kinds of deals?